superstreamlabs/gitbook-backup/getting-started/2-hello-world.md

 # Step 2 - Hello World

-Creating your 1st station, producer, and consumer!

-Please follow the steps below in your preferred language.
+Create your first station, producer, and consumer in your preferred language as shown in the tabs below:

 {% tabs %}
 {% tab title="Node.js" %}
-Please make sure you have node.js [installed](https://nodejs.org/en/download/)
+Please make sure you have node.js [installed](https://nodejs.org/en/download/).

 **Step 1:** Create an empty dir for the node.js project